quincy/testcontainers-presentation/presentation/slides.md

 3. Create an index and index some documents
 4. Execute production code to run our query
 5. Verify the results

-Just like with the MySQL test we'll use an abstract class to ensure only one container is started to service all of our tests

 ```kotlin